-Community College of Vermont Pre-Nursing Guide
+Community College of Vermont Pre-Nursing Guide 2025

 This guide was created to help students understand the pathway from CCV into nursing programs throughout Vermont.
-While you may be just starting out, we recommend that you read through this entire document as some of the information in later sections will impact actions that you will take very early on in your education at CCV.
+While you may be just starting out, we recommend that you read through this entire document as information in later sections will impact decisions early in your education at CCV.